The Death and Life of the Great American School System: How Testing and Choice Are Undermining Education,

-For example, Gordon, Kaine, and Staiger write:
+For example, Gordon, Kaine, and Staiger write

 "Therefore, if the effects were to accumulate, having a top-quartile teacher rather than a bottom-quartile teacher four years in a row would be enough to close the black-white test score gap."

 But that turns out to be a big "If."

 "The fact was that the theory had never been demonstrated anywhere.
 No school or school district or state anywhere in the nation had ever proved the theory correct.
 Nowhere was there a real-life demonstration in which a district had identified the top quintile of teachers, assigned low-performing students to their classes, and improved the test scores of low-performing students so dramatically in three, four or five years that the black-white test score gap closed."

 .
 Considering all the rewards that would befall any educator who could achieve it, you might assume that absence of evidence after all these decades is

 for three, four, or five years in a row.
-That's due to one of the most famous concepts in economics: diminishing marginal returns.
+That's due to one of the most famous concepts in economics: diminishing marginal returns